Course Catalog » Course Listing for Global Health Sciences

 203A Global Health Practice Seminar (2 units) Fall

 This goal of this year-long course is to cultivate all of the skills necessary to develop and complete a capstone proposal.
-At the end of this course, students will be proficient in: 1) Scientific Writing, 2) Team-based Learning, 3) Presentation Skills, and 4) Ethics, and 5) Scientific Process.
+At the end of this course, students will be proficient in: 1) Scientific Writing, 2) Team-based Learning, 3) Presentation Skills, 4) Ethics, and 5) Scientific Process.
 The skills built to complete a successful capstone project will be applicable to future global health career paths.

 203B Global Health Practice Seminar (2 units) Winter